-For more information about PL/SQL, see PL/SQL User's Guide and Reference.
+For more information about PL/SQL, see Oracle Database PL/SQL Language Reference.

 Better Performance

 PL/SQL can help you reduce overhead, improve performance, and increase productivity.
 For example, without PL/SQL, Oracle9i must process SQL statements one at a time.
 Each SQL statement results in another call to the Server and higher overhead.
 However, with PL/SQL, you can send an entire block of SQL statements to the server.
 This minimizes communication between your application and the server.